mhemeryck/mhemeryck.github.io/content/posts/2024-02-09-migrating_to_hugo.md

 The blogging engine itself is written in go, which seemed already simpler for me to install and maintain.
 The actual process of building a website generally is also faster, which makes for faster feedback loops.

-Overall, the following where some things I did need to go through while migrating everything
+Overall, the following where some things I did need to go through while migrating everything.

 ## Theme

 Hugo doesn't seem to come with a true built-in theme.
 There are quite a lot of websites which do list some free themes, such as [hugo themes] and it is even possible to write your own.
 I did not want to bother that much with the theme itself, so I just went for [beautiful hugo] -- which is in the end just a port of [beautiful jekyll theme].
-The pretty header images I had collected for each of my posts were not supported by this theme though, so these had to go.
+The pretty header images I had collected for each of my posts were not supported by this theme though, so these sadly had to go.

 ## Preamble format

 Each jekyll post had a YAML-like preamble containing some metadata.
 Since the default in hugo seems to be to use a TOML-based preamble and since not all keys were still supported (e.g. the header image), I did reformat all of those.
-In hindsight, I did find out YAML might actually also supported, but TOML since to be the default anyway.
+In hindsight, I did find out YAML might actually also supported, but TOML seemed to be the default way of doing things anyway.

 ## Syntax